 2.6.
 Theme-specific Requirements

-If an onlineDescription attribute is provided for a LandCoverNomenclature data type, the referenced online description shall define, for each class, at least a code, a name, a definition and a RGB value to be used for portrayal.
+If an externalDescription attribute is provided for a LandCoverNomenclature data type, the referenced online description shall define, for each class, at least a code, a name, a definition and a RGB value to be used for portrayal.
 If the online description describes the nomenclature for a LandCoverGridCoverage object, an integer grid code shall also be provided for each class.
 This code shall be used in the range of the LandCoverGridCoverage to represent the corresponding class.

 2.7.
 Layers